cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/graph-box.md

 ## Common patterns & tips

 - Give each graph a **descriptive name**, especially when running multiple searches or comparing alternative models.
-- Use **duplicate** to keep a record of intermediate graphs before applying major modifications or orientation procedures.
+- To duplicate a graph, make a new Graph box and draw an arrow from the old Graph box to the new one, to keep a record of intermediate graphs before applying major modifications or orientation procedures.
 - If you import graphs from external tools (e.g., `pcalg`), verify that the graph type (DAG, CPDAG, PAG, etc.) matches your intended use.